Machu Picchu Ticket 111 articles

 To reach Machu Picchu, there are different ways such as; railroad track (trains), via land (bus), trips and / or hiking to Machu Picchu.

-If you want to go by train to Machu Picchu, consider that no trains leaves direct from Cusco city and none goes to the city of Cusco.
-That’s why before board your train have to take a bus or a cab to the starting point you have decided.
-There are two train stations:
+If you want to go by train to Machu Picchu, consider that there are train departures from the stations of Cusco, Poroy, and Ollantaytambo.
+This is the most requested station by tourists since it has the largest number of daily departures.
+That is why before boarding your train you should take a bus or a car to the train departure point of your choice.
+There are three train stations:

 • Poroy station is approximately 30 minutes by cab from Cusco city.
 (You can take a cab at any time of the day, the average cost is 20 Soles).